 How does it feel to rethink these symptoms of stress?
 Instead of seeing our stress symptoms as signs that we’re not handling it well, can you see them as signs that our body is trying to help you to cope?

-In the final post of our series, we’ll look at this from another angle.
+In our next post we’ll look at this from another angle.
 Instead of the brain helping the body (a top-down approach to managing stress), we’ll look at how we can use our amazing animal body to move through the physical effects of stress.
 I think you’re going to like it.
 In the meantime, let’s get that superhero mindset in place.
 Why not check out this great TED talk from Dr. Kelly McGonigal, or purchase her book here?
 I can’t wait to hear what you think.

-Click here to read the final article in this series and learn three practical ways to help you move through the stress response.
+Click here to read my next blog and learn three practical ways to help you move through the stress response.